Connor88888/exp-net-fundamentals-2025-Q2/Projects/cisco_modeling_lab/readme.md

 Please see attached assets for screenshots off the files I downloaded.

-Once doenloaded the file would only open a raw file and the VM would not deploy.
+Once downloaded the file would only open a raw file and the VM would not deploy.

 Tim's video stated a video may be released on how to install CML free, but andrew said that if we were unable to download, then it will not impact our grade.